Mayor of Bedford: Referendum

 Bedford held a referendum on 21 February 2002 on whether to introduce a directly elected mayor after a petition was signed by at least 5% of the electorate.
 The move was approved with 11,316 voting in favour and 5,357 against on a turnout of 15.5%.

 Elections

 The first mayoral election on 17 October 2002 saw independent Frank Branston elected as mayor.

 2002

 2007

 In 2007 Frank Branston was re-elected as mayor.

 2009 By-Election

 A by-election took place on 15 October 2009 after the death of the previous incumbent, Frank Branston in August 2009.
 The by-election was won by the Liberal Democrat, Dave Hodgson.

 2011

 Dave Hodgson was elected to a full term as mayor on 5 May 2011 after being elected to finish the term of Frank Branston in 2009.

 2015

 The 2015 mayoral election took place on 7 May 2015, the same day as elections of Bedford Borough Councillors, and the UK General Election.
 Hodgson was re-elected.

 2019

-The 2019 mayoral election took place on 2 May 2019, the same day as the 2019 Bedford Borough Council election, part of the 2019 United Kingdom local elections.
+The 2019 mayoral election took place on 2 May 2019, the same day as the 2019 Bedford Borough Council election, as part of the 2019 United Kingdom local elections.

+2023

+The 2023 mayoral election took place on 4 May 2023, the same day as the 2023 Bedford Borough Council election, as part of the 2023 United Kingdom local elections.
+The candidates were Saqhib Ali (Labour Party), the incumbent Dave Hodgson (Liberal Democrats), Adrian Spurrell (Green Party), Alberto Thomas (Heritage Party), and Tom Wootton (Conservative Party).

+The result was declared on the night of 5 May, with Wootton defeating Hodgson by 145 votes.
+Unlike previous elections, this election did not provide for transfer votes due to the passing of the Elections Act 2022, which mandated that mayoral elections in England should be conducted using first-past-the-post rather than the supplementary vote system.